EnubeRepos/Rocket_SDK/README.md

 ## Developing

-This repository provides a [`makefile`](./makefile) with helper aliases for development.
-It mostly runs a provided CLI for development and testing purposes.
-Run `make run` or `make dev/cmd` to run the CLI with the environment variables setted from the `.env` file.
+This repository provides CLI for development and testing purposes.
+Run `go run ./cmd -help` for more information on how to use it.